 | Call 2009

-Daniel is a junior Chancery practitioner with a developing practice in all the main areas of Chambers’ work.
+Daniel is a junior Chancery practitioner with a thriving practice in the main areas of Chambers’ work.
 He offers an intelligent and informed approach to practice having gained private and Government industry experience both in-house and on secondment.

 Experience and Expertise

-Since starting practice on his own account in April 2011, Daniel has developed experience in both advisory and court work, with regular appearances in the Chancery Division, the Companies Court, the Queen’s Bench Division and the County Court.
-Daniel has a particular interest and experience in pensions, probate, trusts and banking and financial service.
+Since starting practice on his own account in April 2011, Daniel has developed a successful advisory and High Court practice with a particular focus on pensions, private client, commercial and banking and financial services.

 Daniel accepts instructions in relation to all of Chambers’ core practice areas and is always happy to discuss work prior to instruction.